Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Results and discussions

-Figure~\ref{fig:en} (a) and (b) present the AMPT-SM results on the centrality dependence of $\varepsilon_{2}$ and $\varepsilon_{3}$ in $\rm O+O$ collisions at 200 GeV for the W-S, tetrahedron, square, and $ab~initio$ configurations.
-We find that both $\varepsilon_{2}$ and $\varepsilon_{3}$ increase from central to peripheral collisions.
-In addition, Fig.~\ref{fig:en}(a) shows that $\varepsilon_{2}$ is the largest for the square configuration and the smallest for the W-S configuration in central and mid-central collisions.
-Meanwhile, Fig.~\ref{fig:en}(b) shows that the $\varepsilon_{3}$ is the largest for the tetrahedron configuration and the smallest for the square configuration at central and mid-central collisions.
-Thus, the simultaneous studies on $v_{2}$ and $v_3$ could provide independent constraints on the nuclear structure.
+Figure~\ref{fig:en} (a) and (b) present the AMPT-SM results on the centrality dependence of $\varepsilon_{2}$ and $\varepsilon_{3}$ in O+O collisions at 200 GeV for the W-S, tetrahedron, square, and NLEFT configurations.
+Both $\varepsilon_{2}$ and $\varepsilon_{3}$ increase from central to peripheral collisions.
+In addition, $\varepsilon_{2}$ is the largest for the square configuration and the smallest for the W-S configuration in central and mid-central collisions.
+The enhanced $\varepsilon_{2}$ in the square configuration stems from its strongly oblate shape, which is equivalent to a large negative $\beta_{2}$ quadrupole deformation.
+This shape intrinsically boosts the ellipticity compared to more spherical arrangements.
+Meanwhile, $\varepsilon_{3}$ is the largest for the tetrahedron configuration and the smallest for the square configuration at central and mid-central collisions.
+In peripheral collisions, the small overlapping region leads to fewer participating nucleons.
+In this regime, the influence of intrinsic nuclear geometries, such as tetrahedron or NLEFT structures, on initial spatial anisotropy is negligible.
+The following joint investigation of $v_{2}\{2\}$ and $v_{3}\{2\}$ has the potential to provide independent and complementary constraints on the underlying nuclear structure.
+It is worth noting that in this study, the centrality in this work is defined according to the multiplicity distribution of charged particles within $|\eta|<1.5$ and $0.2<p_{\rm T}<2$ GeV/$c$.